smanowar/stock-analysis/README.md

 As we can see we have a result of 0.859 seconds and 0.843 respectively for the years 2017 and 2018 using our original macro.

-The intuition behind our refactored code is to work through the same pathway as our original code, however instead of looping through our rows multiple times to get values for our variables, we looped through the rows once to obtain values for each of the tickerVolume, tickerStartingPrice and tickerEndingPrice, indexing them as a function of a new variable – tickerIndex.
+The intuition behind the refactored code is to work through the same pathway as the original code, however instead of looping through the rows multiple times to obtain values for our variables, we looped through the rows once to obtain values for each of the newly designated variables: tickerVolume, tickerStartingPrice and tickerEndingPrice, indexing them as a function of a new variable – tickerIndex.
 Our tickerIndex variable has a range of only 0 to 11 (one value for each stock in our analysis) versus the range in our original macro being all the rows.

-This allowed us to reduce our calculation time by a relatively large amount as seen below:
+This allowed us to reduce our calculation time by the amounts seen below:

 <p align="center">
 <img src=https://github.com/smanowar/stock-analysis/blob/1a9f585b7b4f40de6186ea72d2ae3bc1fe064938/Resources/VBA_Challenge_2017.PNG> <img src=https://github.com/smanowar/stock-analysis/blob/1a9f585b7b4f40de6186ea72d2ae3bc1fe064938/Resources/VBA_Challenge_2018.PNG>